-As of December 31, 2012, we had 435 issued patents and 406 patent applications pending in China.
-We obtained an additional 205 patents in 2012.
+We obtained an additional 108 patents in 2013.
+As of December 31, 2013, we had 560 issued patents and 370 patent applications pending in China.
 Our issued patents and our pending patent applications mainly relate to technology that we are currently using, including technology relating to improvements to the solar power product manufacturing process and integration of construction elements into our PV modules or solar systems.
-21 of our issued patents and patent applications relate to technology that we do not use in our current production of solar power products.
+86 of our issued patents and patent applications relate to technology that we do not use in our current production of solar power products.
 As we expand our product portfolio, continue our expansion into solar cell manufacturing and enter into polysilicon manufacturing in the future, we believe that the development and protection of our intellectual property will become more important to our business.
 We intend to continue to assess appropriate opportunities for patent protection of those aspects of our technology that we believe provide a significant competitive advantage to us.

-We have registered as a trademark the logo "Trina" in China, the European Union, Japan, Singapore, Switzerland, Morocco, Taiwan, Thailand, Croatia, Canada, South Korea, the Philippines, Australia, the United States and the United Arab Emirates and Vietnam.
-We have registered as a trademark the logo "Trinasolar" in China, the United States, Canada, the European Union, Australia, the United Arab Emirates, Croatia, Thailand, the Philippines, Japan, Singapore, Switzerland, Morocco, Taiwan, South Korea, India, Vietnam and Turkey and the logo "TSM" in the European Union, Australia, China, Croatia, Japan, Morocco, South Korea, Singapore, Switzerland, Turkey, the United States and Vietnam.
+We have registered as a trademark the logo "Trina" in China, the European Union, Japan, Singapore, Switzerland, Morocco, Taiwan, Thailand, Croatia, Canada, South Korea, the Philippines, Australia, the United States, the United Arab Emirates and Vietnam.
+We have registered as a trademark the logo "Trinasolar" in China, the United States, Canada, the European Union, Australia, the United Arab Emirates, Croatia, Thailand, the Philippines, Japan, Singapore, Switzerland, Morocco, Taiwan, South Korea, India, Vietnam and Turkey, and the logo "TSM" in the European Union, Australia, China, Croatia, Japan, Morocco, South Korea, Singapore, Switzerland, Turkey, the United States and Vietnam.
 We have pending trademark registration applications for the logos "Trina" and "Trinasolar" in Pakistan, Indonesia and several other countries.
 We filed a trademark registration application for the logo "天合光能" in the PRC in December 2007 and in Taiwan in September 2009.
 We also registered as a trademark the logo "MeSolar" in China, Croatia, Singapore, Canada, Morocco, Turkey, the United Arab Emirates, Thailand, the European Union, Taiwan, Japan, Australia and Switzerland and registered as a trademark the logo "YouSolar" in China, the United States, Australia, Morocco, the United Arab Emirates, Taiwan, Japan, South Korea, Croatia, the European Union, Thailand, Philippines, Turkey, Vietnam, Switzerland and Singapore.
-We have filed trademark registration applications for the logo "Trinasolar 天合光能" in China, the European Union, Croatia, South Korea, Singapore, Japan and several other countries.
+We have filed trademark registration applications for the logo "Trinasolar天合光能" in China, the European Union, Croatia, South Korea, Singapore, Japan and several other countries.
 We have also recently filed European Community Trade Mark (CTM) registration for the logo "Honey" and "Comax" in twenty-seven European Union member states and will extend the registration to other states afterwards.
-Additionally, we have filed the trademark registration applications for the logos "天合光能," "天合," "天和," "天何," "天河," "天禾," and "天核" individually with the trademark office in the PRC in November 2009, and we also filed the trademark registration applications for the logo "Smart energy together" with the trademark office in the PRC in September 2012.
-In December 2012, the trademarks "天合光能" and "TrinaSolar" were certified as well-known trademarks of Changzhou city.
+Additionally, we have filed the trademark registration applications for the logos "天合光能,"" 天合," "天和," "天何," "天河," "天禾," and "天核" individually with the trademark office in the PRC in November 2009, and we also filed the trademark registration applications for the logo "Smart energy together" with the trademark office in the PRC in September 2012.
+We filed trademark registrations for the logos "Trina" and "Trinasolar" in Brazil, Costa Rica, Malaysia, Jordan and Chile in 2013, and also filed trademark registrations in 80 countries and regions under the Madrid Agreement and the Madrid Protocol.
+We also filed trademark registration for the logo "合创智慧能源", "Trinahome" and "Trinamap" in China during 2013.
+In December 2012, the trademarks "天合光能" and "TrinaSolar" were certified as well-known trademarks of Changzhou City.
+In December 2013, the trademark "天合光能" was certified as well-known trademark of Jiangsu Province.